liqd/adhocracy3/docs/roadmap.rst

 ++++

-Adhocracy should be optimized to allow processes to be administered by initiators to take the workload off of our project managers and developers.
+Adhocracy should be optimized to allow processes to be administered by initiators.
 It also should optimize platform features that allow users and organizations to feel more at home.

 KPIs
 ++++

--   we can offer an initial set up of a new process and organization with little effort
+-   we can offer an initial set up of a new process and organization
 -   At least two persons feel comfortable configuring the adhocracy backend (#busfactor)
 -   we have a written strategy for onboarding of new developers